Release overview

 • The Release Announcements channel functions as the main location for important announces about Cloud test server updates, and for release dates and feature complete deadlines.
 Specific teams or people may be at-mentioned if the announce is targeted at someone.

-• The Announcements channel functions as the central place to find the most important announcements for new releases with links to blog posts that can be easily shared with external stakeholders including MLT and customers.
+• The Announcements channel functions as the central place to find the most important announcements for new releases with links to changelogs and/or blog posts that can be easily shared with external stakeholders including MLT and customers.

 2. Mattermost Release Dates Calendar